josephmcnitt/Chess-App/README.md

 Chess Analysis App
 This is a Python application that analyzes chess games and provides insights into the players' moves.
-It uses the python-chess library to read Portable Game Notation (PGN) files and extract positions and moves, and a machine learning model based on BERT to classify moves as good or bad.
+It uses the python-chess library to read Portable Game Notation (PGN) files and extract positions and moves, and a machine learning model based on BERT to give commentary on moves.

 #Setup
 To use this application, you will need to install the required Python packages: